Git Tags: How to Mark Releases and Versions

 Tagging Best Practices

 Using tags effectively requires consistency and clarity.
-Following best practices ensures your versioning system remains useful and easy to understand.
+Following best practices ensures your versioning system remains useful, easy to understand, and reliable for everyone on your team.

-• Prefer annotated tags: Always use annotated tags for releases.
+• Prefer annotated tags for releases: Always use annotated tags for official releases.
+The metadata provides valuable context about who created the release and why.

-• Push tags immediately: Share tags with your team as soon as they are created.
+• Push tags immediately: Share tags with your team as soon as they are created to ensure everyone is working from the same version references.

 These practices align with maintaining clean history as discussed in Git best practices.

-While tags are simple to use, there are common mistakes that developers should avoid.
+While tags are simple to use, there are common mistakes that developers should be aware of.
+Avoiding these pitfalls keeps your versioning system reliable and your team productive.

 Avoiding these mistakes helps maintain a reliable versioning system and complements lessons in common Git mistakes.